SJMakin/FuzzWinForms/README.md

 Application Event log capture with filters

-Interuption detection, so it doesnt take control over your session
+Interruption detection, so it doesn't take control over your session

+Pre/Post-Test actions, so you can (restore databases/config files/etc to) ensure a consistent test

 #### TO DO: